 - Timing belt problems

-This guide provides more extensive details on each of these causes, including their potential OBD2 error codes.
-We’ll also review how to fix a car with RPMs that fluctuate while accelerating.
+This guide provides more comprehensive details on each of these causes, including their potential OBD2 error codes.
+We’ll also review how to repair a car with RPMs that fluctuate while accelerating.

 10 Causes For RPMs Fluctuating While Accelerating